-Holley Terminator Electronic Fuel Injection System for all Mustangs with a Carbureted Engine.
+Holley Terminator Electronic Fuel Injection System for all Mustangs and C10s with a Carbureted Engine.

-It's time to bring your early model carbureted Mustang into the twenty-first century of electronic fuel injection by purchasing and installing this brand new Terminator Electronic Fuel Injection System.
+It's time to bring your early model carbureted Mustang or Chevrolet C10 into the twenty-first century of electronic fuel injection by purchasing and installing this brand new Terminator Electronic Fuel Injection System.
 Developed and manufactured by Holley to deliver truly superior performance and eliminate problems like vapor lock and fuel varnish.

 Holley Terminator Electronic Fuel Injection System Includes:

 - Fully Self-Tuning ECU with No Laptop Required